"You manage things; you lead people." – Grace Murray Hopper

 "Innovation is not born from the dream, innovation is born from the struggle." ― Simon Sinek, 'Start with Why'

-The performance management process consists of several key stages, each of which plays a vital role in ensuring the adequate performance of tasks:
+The performance management process consists of several key stages, each of which plays a vital role in ensuring team success:

 Regular monitoring: Keep track of task performance to identify and address problems on time and take necessary measures to solve them.
-This includes regular one-on-one meetings with employees to discuss their progress.
+This includes regular check-in meetings with employees to discuss their progress.
+Consistency matters more than intensity.

 With the rise of remote work, effective communication has become essential.
-Leaders must find new ways to engage team members who might feel isolated and disconnected in working environments.
+Leaders must find new ways to engage team members who might feel isolated and disconnected in work environments.
+The physical distance makes an emotional connection even more critical.

 Take care of yourself and get resources

+You can't pour from an empty cup.
 Overworking can harm your well-being and personal life.
 If you spend most of your time working, you risk burnout and decreased productivity.
 That's why it's crucial to maintain a work-life balance.
 Remember that you are the source of motivation, optimism, ideas, and inspiration for your employees.
+When you burn out, your entire team feels it.

 Do activities to care for yourself, like getting enough sleep, eating a balanced diet, spending more time outdoors, and exercising regularly.
 It's crucial to find a balance between work and personal life.
 If you ever feel overwhelmed or on the verge of burnout, consider taking a vacation — ideally without your laptop.
 This can significantly help you avoid burnout.

-The following rules can help you be active at work:
+The following rules can help you stay energized at work:

 Taking regular short (5-10 minutes) breaks every few hours to get away from your computer or workplace.